 The Saskatchewan Library Association (SLA) is pleased to accept applications for the Maureen Woods Education Bursary.
 This bursary was made possible with the generous donation from the Saskatchewan Provincial Library and Literacy Office, Saskatchewan Ministry of Education and through the efforts of the Multitype Library Board and the Saskatchewan Library Association.
 The bursary was established to promote the continued growth of professional librarianship in the province of Saskatchewan.
 The bursary is administered by the Saskatchewan Library Association.
 The SLA is offering a single bursary in the amount of $5,000.00.

-This bursary is open to all students enrolled in or accepted in an ALA accredited graduate degree program at the time of the award in a Master of library and information science or equivalent.
+Candidates must be accepted or enrolled in an ALA accredited Master of Library and Information Science graduate degree program or equivalent at the time of application.
 Applicants must be willing to take residence and employment in Saskatchewan for a period of at least one year following completion of their MLIS program.
 Applicants must not have received this award in the past.
 Preference will be given to Saskatchewan residents but the bursary is open to anyone willing to fulfill the Saskatchewan professional employment requirement.

 To apply for this bursary please submit the completed Maureen Woods Education Bursary application form along with a letter of application which highlights your interest in professional librarianship, any library or related experience, your interest in pursuing your professional career in Saskatchewan, and any academic achievements or relevant professional pursuits.
 Please have all transcripts of your post-secondary educational achievements and two letters of references sent directly to the SLA office.
 For more information about this bursary please contact the SLA office by phone at (306)780-9413 or via email at firstname.lastname@example.org